 - Loses sharpness quickly

-This saw uses an ultra-fine edge and laser honing to produce the clean, smooth cuts you want to see when working with laminate.
+This best saw blade uses an ultra-fine edge and laser honing to produce the clean, smooth cuts you want to see when working with laminate.

 - 12” blade diameter